pkimber/old-docs-migrated-to-gitlab/source/fabric-deploy.rst

 .. note:: Before deploying your site, you need to release the code.
 If you
           have not done this, check out the :doc:`fabric-release` instructions.

-Prerequisites:

-  The fabric ``deploy`` command opens the pages on the web site using the Chrome browser.
-For this to work you need to install the Chrome web driver:
+.. note:: The fabric ``deploy`` command opens the pages on the web site using
-  `Chrome WebDriver for Selenium`_
+          the Chrome browser.
+For this to work you need to install the Chrome web driver: `Chrome WebDriver for Selenium`_

 .. _`Chrome WebDriver for Selenium`: https://www.pkimber.net/howto/testing/selenium/chrome.html